 3. After entering login details, the two-factor authentication Window will appear.

-4. Check your iPad/iPhone, you will able to see Sign in Request.
+4. Check your iPad/iPhone, you will be able to see Sign in Request.
 Click on Allow, and an “Apple ID verification Code” will appear.

-Enter that code in your Web Browser to Complete Sign in.
+Enter that code in your Web Browser to Complete Sign-in.

 6. After that, the iCloud home screen will now appear.
 Click on iCloud Drive.